Skip to main content

 Apple WatchNoYes, native haptics

-Client setupHand devices to clientShare a link (no install needed)
+Client setupHand devices to clientShare a link; clients join in the browser on desktop (no install) or install the mobile app

 Internet requiredNoYes